Valaris Ltd

 Is VAL overvalued in 2026?

-Looking at its own history, VAL is currently trading more expensive than 52% of the last 5Y on P/E. This places it in the 52th percentile of its historical range, a reasonable but unremarkable position.
+Looking at its own history, VAL is currently trading cheaper than 81% of the last 5Y on P/E. This places it in the 19th percentile of its historical range, a level that has historically coincided with attractive entry points.

 Bottom line: VAL trades at a fair valuation on our framework, with a Smart Value Score of 62/100.
 The valuation is defensible but offers no obvious bargain.
 Patience or a better entry price may reward disciplined buyers.